-The 2007 annual audit work plan of the Auditor General is in the final stages of development and will be presented to the next Audit Committee.
-Discussions are currently taking place with the Toronto Police Service and the Toronto Police Services Board in connection with certain audit work required by both the Chief of Police and the Police Services Board.
-Based on initial discussions, it appears as if this work will be a priority and as such will be included in the work plan.
+The 2008 annual audit work plan of the Auditor General is in the final stages of development and will be presented to the next Audit Committee.
+Based on discussions with the Toronto Police Service and the Toronto Police Services Board, certain audit work required by both the Chief of Police and the Police Services Board will be a priority and as such will be included in the work plan.